-Join Brian Bradley for an in-depth discussion in this video Using string options, part of Up and Running with mental ray in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Using string options, part of Learning mental ray in 3ds Max.

 One very nice addition to the Mental Ray implementation in 3ds Max in recent years has been the ability to access currently unsupported Mental Ray features from inside the 3ds Max interface by means of string options.
 To help demonstrate how we can work with these controls, our style scene here has been set up to make use of a daylight system and physical sky environment map for general lighting.
 Along with the IBL as opposed to Final Gather Skylight mode enabled.